chhuang-one/sqxclib/doc/database-migrations.md

 ### Updating Column Attributes

-C++ Language: The change method allows you to modify the type and attributes of existing columns.
+C++ language: The change method allows you to modify the type and attributes of existing columns.

 ```c++
 	/* C++ sample code */